ucsb-cs32/s21/_lab/lab08.md

 ```
 in order to preserve the colors of shapes.

-The tests that the autograder will run will be included, but in genernal, make sure you can output all four image types.
+The tests that the autograder will run will be included, but in genernal, make sure you can output all four image types: color, greyscale, black and white and asci (only partial image shown due to size!).
+These outputs were produced with ./a.out 200 200 out

 ![](labImages/outPPM.jpg)
 ![](labImages/outPGM.jpg)